EraseLoRA: MLLM-Driven Foreground Exclusion and Background Subtype Aggregation for Dataset-Free Object Removal: Details of EraseLoRA

 \subsection{Design Rationale}

-\subsubsection{Limitations of Attention Surgery}
+\subsubsection{Limitations of Attention Surgery.}

-Previous state-of-the-art dataset-free methods \citep{chen2024freecompose, jia2025designedit, sun2025attentiveeraser} redirect or block self-attention inside the mask so that the model focuses on unmasked context.
-Specifically, they block any interaction within the masked region itself by setting those attention values to zero (see Fig.~\ref{fig:appendix_attention_artifacts}(b)).
-However, these methods are unstable and often produce blur or structural artifacts (see Fig.~\ref{fig:appendix_attention_artifacts}(c)).
+Previous state-of-the-art dataset-free methods \cite{chen2024freecompose, jia2025designedit, sun2025attentiveeraser} redirect or block self-attention inside the mask so that the model focuses on unmasked context.
+Specifically, they block any interaction within the masked region itself by setting those attention values to zero (see Fig.~\ref{fig:appendix_attention_artifacts} (b)).
+However, we identify two fundamental limitations in these methods.

+First, they are inherently unstable and often produce blur or structural artifacts (see Fig.~\ref{fig:appendix_attention_artifacts} (c)).
 They unintentionally disrupt short-range activations of self-attention, referring to the local interactions where latent tokens mainly attend to their nearby neighbors.
 These activations are crucial for preserving fine-grained details, and their disruption often leads to blurred textures.
-Furthermore, when applied to recent text-to-image diffusion models \citep{esser2024dit, flux2023} that compute attention at the patch level, blocking attention inside the mask amplifies instability, resulting in patch-wise artifacts such as checkerboard patterns.
-These failures show that prior self-attention control methods \citep{chen2024freecompose, jia2025designedit, sun2025attentiveeraser} are neither detail-preserving nor robust across modern text-to-image diffusion architectures \citep{esser2024dit, flux2023}.
+Furthermore, when applied to recent text-to-image diffusion models \cite{esser2024dit, flux2024} that compute attention at the patch level, blocking attention inside the mask amplifies instability, resulting in patch-wise artifacts such as checkerboard patterns.
+Second, they apply uniform attention constraints without distinguishing the diverse background subtypes in the unmasked region.
+By treating the entire context as a single and undifferentiated background, they indiscriminately attend to irrelevant features, such as using sidewalk details to reconstruct a road, and fail to preserve the unique structural priors of specific patterns such as road markings or cooling racks.
+This leads to textural blurring, structural misalignment, and unnatural boundaries between disparate subtypes (see Fig.~\ref{fig:artifact_attention} and Fig.~\ref{fig:appendix_attention_artifacts} (c)).

+These failure modes stem from the absence of explicit background-aware reasoning, showing that prior self-attention control methods \cite{chen2024freecompose, jia2025designedit, sun2025attentiveeraser} fail to maintain fine-grained fidelity and produce visually inauthentic results, lacking robustness across modern text-to-image diffusion architectures \cite{esser2024dit, flux2024}.

-\subsubsection{Effect of Test-Time Adaptation}
+\subsubsection{Effect of Test-Time Adaptation.}

-Instead of explicitly blocking self-attention, BRSA (Sec.~\ref{sec:brsa}) performs test-time adaptation with LoRA adapters~\citep{hu2022lora} to steer the model toward referencing background context.
-Guided by the background cues inferred in BFE (Sec.~\ref{sec:bfe}), BRSA reconstructs the masked region using the background reconstruction loss (Eq.~\ref{eq:recon}) and the puzzle loss (Eq.~\ref{eq:puzzle}).
-By avoiding direct manipulation of attention maps, BRSA preserves short-range activations and yields sharp, artifact-free background reconstructions across diverse text-to-image diffusion backbones.